MunibH/uninstructedMovements_v2/subspaceID/README.md

 See `example.ipynb`

 1) You need to install [Pymanopt](https://pymanopt.org/docs/stable/quickstart.html).
 Pymanopt is compatible with Python 3.6+, and depends on NumPy and SciPy
-    - other dependencies in 'maexamplein.ipynb' are `jupyter`,`matplotlib`
+    - other dependencies in 'example.ipynb' are `jupyter`,`matplotlib`,`autograd`
+    - `pip install jupyter matplotlib autograd` in the same environment that pymanopt is installed.

 2) Single trial neural firing rates should be formatted as `(number of time bins, number of trials, number of neurons)`